-PwC Canada has a process in place to identify acceptable clients based on the PwC network's proprietary decision support systems for audit client acceptance and retention, known as Acceptance and Continuance (A&C).
-A&C facilitates a determination by the engagement team, business management and risk management specialists of whether the risks related to an existing client or a potential client are manageable, and whether or not PwC should be associated with the particular client and its management.
+PwC Canada has a process in place to identify acceptable clients based on the PwC network's proprietary decision support systems for audit client acceptance and retention called acceptance and continuance (A&C).
+A&C facilitates a determination by the engagement team, business management and risk management specialists of whether the risks related to an existing client or a potential client are manageable and whether or not PwC should be associated with the particular client and its management.
 More specifically, this system enables: